DanielDoe/ExampApp/README.md

-This is a small project for exams and invigilation management
+This is a small project for exams and invigilation management for KNUST